ModernWestern/Dynamic-Weather/README.md

 ~~~
 https://run.mocky.io/v3/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ~~~
-Make sure to use only the last part of the URL (`xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`) in your app's code.
+Make sure to use only the last part of the URL (`xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`).

 ## Running the App